So what causes IT Band Syndrome?

 When the striding leg lands on the ground during running (or walking), the body weight force vector is on the inside of the leg.
-This means the moment on the body is to collapse inward.
+This means the moment on the body is to collapse inward - known as "knee adduction".
 To counteract this moment, the body utilizes its lateral structures (gluteus medius, IT Band, back muscles, sometimes lateral quad and hamstring) to stay upright and stable.
 Over-utilizing these structures, especially when weak to begin with, could cause compensations that would lead to a thickening of tissue in and around the IT Band.
 Typically this happens when a runner increases his/her training volume, or runs on an embankment (e.g. shoulder of the road) too much.

 What are the symptoms?